-In summary, a review of the most recent cases of infant abandonment and safe surrender, those that occurred in 2009, 2010, and 2011 would suggest that public information campaigns target specific communities where abandonment and the possibility of safe surrender are most prevalent.
-However, in 2012, and data across the eleven-year period between 2002 and 2012, reveal that cases were not limited to specific areas of the County; this speaks to the importance of public information efforts that not only target at-risk communities, but also reach all areas and socioeconomic groups in Los Angeles County.
+In summary, a review of the earlier cases of infant abandonment and safe surrender, those that occurred in 2002, would suggest that public information campaigns target specific communities where abandonment and the possibility of safe surrender are most prevalent.
+However, data across the eight-year period between 2002 and 2009 reveal that cases were not limited to specific areas of the County; this speaks to the importance of public information efforts that not only target at-risk communities, but also reach all areas and socioeconomic groups in Los Angeles County.
 This calls for a broad countywide effort.